AllYourBot/hostedgpt/README.md

 Deploying to Fly.io is another great option.
 It's not quite one-click like Render and it's not 100% free.
 But we've made the configuration really easy for you and the cost should be about $2 per month, and Render costs $7 per month after 90 days of free service so Fly is actually less expensive over the long term.

 1. Click Fork > Create New Fork at the top of this repository.
 Pull your forked repository down to your computer (the usual git clone ...).
-1. Install the Fly command-line tool [view instructions](https://fly.io/docs/hands-on/install-flyctl/)
+1. Install the Fly command-line tool on Mac with `brew install flyctl` otherwise `curl -L https://fly.io/install.sh | sh` ([view instructions](https://fly.io/docs/hands-on/install-flyctl/))
-1. In the root directory of the repository you pulled down, run `fly launch --build-only` and say `Yes` to copy the existing fly.toml, but note that it will generate the wrong settings.
+1. Think of an internal Fly name for your app, it has to be unique to all of Fly, and then in the root directory of the repository you pulled down, run `fly launch --build-only --copy-config --name=APP_NAME_YOU_CHOSE`
-1. **The settings it shows are INCORRECT** so tell it you want to make changes
+  * Say "Yes" when it asks if you want to tweak these settings
-1. When it opens your browser, change the Database to `Fly Postgres` with a name such as `hostedgpt-db` and you can set the configuration to `Development`.
+1. When it opens your browser, change the Database to `Fly Postgres` with a unique name such as `[APP_NAME]-db` and you can set the configuration to `Development`.
 1. Click `Confirm Settings` at the bottom of the page and close the browser.
 1. The app will do a bunch of build steps and then return to the command line.
 Scroll through the output and save the Postgres username & password somewhere as you'll never be able to see those again.
 1. Next run `bin/rails db:setup_encryption[true]`.
 This will initialize some private keys for your app and send them to Fly.
-1. Run `fly deploy`
+1. Run `fly deploy --ha=false`
-1. It will automatically deploy 2 servers instead of just 1 so after it finishes deploy run `fly scale count app=1` to scale down to 1 machine.

 You may want to read about [configuring optional features](#configure-optional-features).